 User Role Description Read-Only Operator User accounts with the Read-Only Operator role have access to view configuration information.
 Users with the Read-Only Operator role can make and submit changes to see how to configure a feature, but they cannot commit them.
 Users with this role can manage messages in quarantines, if access is enabled in a quarantine.
 Users with this role cannot access the following: File system, FTP, or SCP.Settings for creating, editing, deleting, or centralizing quarantines.
 Help Desk User User accounts with the Help Desk User role are restricted to: Message tracking.
 Managing messages in quarantines.
 Users with this role cannot access to the rest of the system, including the CLI.
 You need to enable access in each quarantine before a user with this role can manage them.
 Custom user role User accounts with a custom user role can only access email security features assigned to the role.
 These features can be any combination of DLP policies, email policies, reports, quarantines, local message tracking, encryption profiles, and the Trace debugging tool Trace debugging tool, .
 The users cannot access system configuration features, including enabling features globally.
 Only administrators can define custom user roles.
-See Managing Custom User Roles for Delegated Administration, on page 9 for more information.
+See Managing Custom User Roles for Delegated Administration, on page 6 for more information.
 Note Users assigned to custom roles cannot access the CLI.
-Cloud Roles The Cloud Email Security appliance uses a set of user roles designed specifically for the Cloud environment.
-For information about the roles defined for Cloud users, see Managing Cisco Cloud Email Security, on page 6.